 Your contrast_security.yaml file should reside in your application's directory so it is copied to the container file system.

 In the YAML file:

-- Replace <YourURL>, <YourUserName>, <YourAPIKey> and <YourServiceKey> with your values.
-Find your agent keys here (page 33). - Enable rewrite caching and specify the path of the cache location. - Specify the logging level. - You must also explicitly enable Protect or Assess if you choose to pre-compile with the Node.js agent rewriter CLI. (page 244).
+Replace <YourURL>, <YourUserName>, <YourAPIKey> and <YourServiceKey> with your values.
+Find your agent keys here (page 33).

 A typical YAML file for a container installation might look like this: